Attachment and infant mental health training + supporting parents/carers

 Who Am I? focuses on the parent-child relationship across the age range, and including adolescence.

 Course content reflects this focus in terms of illustrations of child development and the case examples provided.
-An additional module: Separations & Loss, is unique to Who Am I?
+Module 3 of Who Am I? focuses on how children and young people communicate through play and drawings.
+An additional module, Separations & Loss, is unique to Who Am I?

 Based on research